igorauad/gr-dvbs2rx/docs/usage.md

 dvbs2-rx --source rtl --freq 1316.9e6 --sym-rate 1e6 --gui
 ```

+Furthermore, you can run the GUI in dark mode with option `--gui-dark` or extend
+the content of the GUI by enabling the optional plots.
+See the help menu for the
+list of optional GUI metrics.
+Alternatively, enable all of them using option
+`--gui-all`.

 Note, however, that the GUI increases the CPU utilization.
 Hence, if you are
-looking for a lightweight execution, consider running with the GUI off.
+looking for a lightweight execution, consider running without the GUI.

 ## Processing the MPEG Transport Stream

 The MPEG Transport Stream layer is beyond the scope of this project.
 For
 example, the DVB-S2 Rx application only aims to output the MPEG TS stream for an
-external application that accepts it via stdin, instead of handling the MPEG
+external application instead of handling the MPEG stream itself.
+Likewise, the
-stream itself.
-Likewise, the Tx application takes a fully-formatted TS stream on
+Tx application takes a fully-formatted TS stream on its input and does not
-its input and does not modify the TS stream at all.
+modify the TS stream at all.

 A recommended application to handle the MPEG TS layer is the `tsp` tool from the
 [TSDuck](https://tsduck.io) toolkit.
 The following example demonstrates how you
-can pipe the `dvbs2-rx` into `tsp`.
+can pipe the output from `dvbs2-rx` into `tsp`.

 **Example 8**:
 ```